 1. Where more than one TSO exists in a Member State, this Regulation shall apply to all those TSOs.

 2. Member States may, under the national regulatory regime, provide that the responsibility of a TSO to comply with one or some or all obligations under this Regulation is assigned to one or more specific TSOs.

+3. Poolable PGU/PGCM could cover the area of several TSOs or DSOs.
+In this case, the relevant TSO is the one with the highest impact on the PGU/PGCM (e.g. EVs of the pool) on this grid area.
+The different TSOs or DSOs shall coordinate the technical implementation of the pool.
+One TSO or DSO is the coordinator.

 Article 9